Nandini4328/Healthcare-Claims-Risk-Adjustment-Data-Pipeline/README.md

 * Integrate real GCP services (Pub/Sub, BigQuery)
 * Add DBT tests and documentation
-* Implement streaming using Kafka
+* Implement streaming with Kafka
-* Introduce data observability tools (e.g., Great Expectations)
+* Add data observability (Great Expectations)
-* Deploy pipeline using Docker and CI/CD
+* Containerize with Docker and CI/CD pipelines

 ---

 ## ⭐ If you found this useful

-Feel free to star the repo or connect with me!
+Feel free to ⭐ the repo or connect with me!